-C. Next MPO Board Meeting
+D. Next MPO Board Meeting

-The next MetroPlan Orlando Board meeting was held on November 18, 2020 at 9:00 a.m.
-(NOTE: The next MetroPlan Orlando board meeting was held as a hybrid meeting with a physical quorum of board members.
-A limited number staff and members of the public were permitted in order to accommodate social distancing.
-Other board members, staff, all presenters, and members of the public joined the meeting virtually on Zoom.)
+The next MetroPlan Orlando Board meeting was scheduled on November 18, 2020 at 9:00 a.m.
+(NOTE: The next MetroPlan Orlando board meeting will be held as a hybrid meeting with a physical quorum of board members.
+A limited number of staff and members of the public will be permitted in order to accommodate social distancing.
+Other board members, staff, all presenters, and members of the public may join the meeting virtually on Zoom.)